Cathedral of the Immaculate Conception (Albany, New York): Bells

-By the mid-1970s, none of the ten Meneely bells in the towers had sounded since at least the early 1960s.
-Their wooden supports, poorly built and incomplete, were too deteriorated.
+By the mid-1970s, all of the ten Meneely bells in the bell towers were inoperable.
+Their wooden supports, poorly built and incomplete, needed replacement.
 As part of the restoration, one volunteer, Joe Connors, looked into restoring them.

 A system had been installed to allow the bells to be rung electronically, but Connors discovered that mistakes had been made on both the hardware and the software that operated it.
 As a result, the Westminster Quarters tones that rang every 15 minutes sounded off-key.
 According to Savoy, they had been programmed to play notes that the bells themselves didn't have.

 Correcting the software errors, allowed the system to play the quarters correctly, but Connors deactivated any other hymns until the cathedral could purchase new software.
 In the meantime, he offered to restore the pulleys and belts that were broken, allowing the bells to be played manually.
-By early 2012 Connors had restored seven of the bells.
+By early 2012, Connors had restored seven of the bells.